zane047/zane047.github.io/docs/08-API/API.md

 - `2` = Reset

 #### Description
 These commands may be broadcast to all subsystems on the UART network.
-If used by the team, the Zane subsystem must recognize the command and respond appropriately.
+The Zane subsystem must recognize the command and respond appropriately.

 ---